Kristoffer Polaha: Film and television

 Polaha starred as John Galt in Atlas Shrugged: Part III, which was released on September 12, 2014.
-He appeared in the movies Devil's Knot (2013), Back in the Day (2014), Where Hope Grows (2015) and Vineland (2016).
+He appeared in the movies Devil's Knot (2013), Back in the Day (2014), Where Hope Grows (2015) and Aberrant (original name: Vineland) (2016).
 Where Hope Grows centers on the friendship between Calvin (portrayed by Polaha), a former professional baseball player and Produce (David DeSanctis), a young man with Down syndrome.
 The film grossed $1.2 million at the box office.
 He had a lead role as Jodie King in the short film Frontman (2016).
 He earned a Jury Award for Best Actor at Seattle Shorts Film Festival for his performance in Frontman.
 In 2017, Polaha played Jeffrey in five episodes of the comedy-drama television series Get Shorty.

 Polaha has starred in several original Hallmark Channel films, including Dater's Handbook (2016) opposite Meghan Markle, Rocky Mountain Christmas (2017) opposite Lindy Booth and Pearl in Paradise (2018) alongside Jill Wagner.
 Especially Rocky Mountain Christmas was a success for the network.
 Polaha commented the film's popularity by saying: "Rocky Mountain Christmas won the night on cable.
 We had the highest ratings, not just the highest ratings ever in the history of Hallmark Movies & Mysteries, but we won the night across all the cable channels.
 It was a big deal for Hallmark, and it was a big deal for us as a cast because it really did set our movie apart.
 It was definitely one of those special moments."
 In 2018, he appeared in six episodes of the thriller television series Condor and starred in two films, Beneath the Leaves and Bachelor Lions.